data2health/mtip-tutorial/docs/lessons/Lesson0.md

 - You will first need a GitHub account if you don't already have one; it is absolutely free at [github.com/join](https://github.com/join).
 - Then go to the the public tutorial Chat room [on Gitter here](https://gitter.im/tis-lab/MTIP-tutorial?utm_source=share-link&utm_medium=link&utm_campaign=share-link) and sign in with GitHub
 - I will then invite each to the MTIP tutorial team on GitHub.
-Membership in the team will give you the credentials you will need to complete the exercises.
+Membership in the team will give you the credentials you will need to complete the exercises. **To accept membership in the team,go to [github.com/data2health](http://github.com/data2health) and click the blue invitation banner at the top.**

 #### 4) Share (or just bring) your use case